Leikoe/flappy-bot/README.md

 <img src="img/game_exemple.gif" width="300px" height="450px">

-In this game, the goal is to control a bird that has to go throught pipes.
+In this game, the goal is to control a bird that has to go through pipes.
 If you touch the ground or a pipe, you lose the game.
 In this game version, to jump you should press space bar.

 <img src="img/set_ia-mode_false.png" width="425px" height="75px">

 If you want to play to the game, you should go in the Flappy-bird-python-dataset folder and set **ia_mode** value to false.
-Then you should launch the file.
-That will also add pictures in dataset folder.
+Then launch the file.
+That will also add pictures in the dataset folder.

 ## Learning Method